AdlanHalim/OSProject/README.md

 <br>
 <img src="./images/rycQ2.png" width="70%">

+__Yes, can adjust the file permissions to user codespace, however it's essential to first stop the container to prevent conflicts with the currently active volume mount.__

 ## You are on your own, create your own static webpage

 1. Create a directory called webpage in your host machine